goabstract/Marketing-for-Engineers/README.md

 ## :triumph: Marketing without Budget
 You will find here a collection of free marketing channels for getting the first users.
 Most of it will take a lot of time & effort, but will not actually cost money to do it yourself.
-Some channels, like Content Marketing or Influencer Marketing are comprehensively explained in its own directories below.
+Some channels, like Content Marketing or Influencer Marketing, are comprehensively explained in its own directories below.
 So, get fresh ideas from these real-life stories and think what could work for your users:
 * [Do Things that Don't Scale](http://paulgraham.com/ds.html) by Paul Graham.
-He is a co-founder of Y Combinator, computer scientist, investor, and enterpreneur.
+He is a co-founder of Y Combinator, computer scientist, investor, and entrepreneur.
 Paul shows how such popular companies as Stripe, Airbnb or Facebook got their first users.
 It's more philosophical read for helping your brain to think in the right direction.
 * [How to Grow Your Startup on a $0 Marketing Budget](https://producthabits.com/how-to-grow-your-startup-on-a-0-marketing-budget/) by Hiten Shah.
-It highlights bunch of ideas to try.
+It highlights a bunch of ideas to try.
 * Here is Product Hunt story!
 [How We Got Our First 2,000 Users Doing Things That Don’t Scale](https://www.fastcompany.com/3024472/how-we-got-our-first-2000-users-doing-things-that-dont-scale) by amazing [Ryan Hoover](https://twitter.com/rrhoover), co-founder of Product Hunt.
 * If you have difficult product with many varying use cases, you can try to [use free products for lead generation](https://blog.clearbit.com/how-were-using-free-tools-to-engage-developers/).
 It's a great way to show benefits of your main offering and increase brand awareness.
 This post shows how to sell Clearbit API-solution via free high-valuable & easy-to-use tools.
 You can invest your time and make some free stuff as well.
 It can be anything, that gives a taste of your main product — UI kits, browser extensions, open source tools.
 By the way, open source products can tremendously grow loyalty to your brand! :heart_eyes: I love React-Sketchapp and Lottie from Airbnb Design team.
 * Promotion via freebies is a powerful tool to get emails of prospect leads.